joocer/caffael/README.md

-# caffael: data acquision
+# caffael: job triggers

-caffael is in three parts:

-### controller

-caffael controller controls the execution of tasks.

-### worker

-caffael worker library, common and reusable parts of caffael worker app

-### worker_app

-base implementation of the worker app
+caffael is a partner project for cronicl focused on controlling the triggering of jobs.